Command Line Interface (CLI)

 By Group Name

-Using multiple block names is verbose, so let's create a group with these our blocks called AirlockLights
+Using multiple block names is verbose, so let's create a group with these our blocks called AirlockLights.
+Now we can run the following command:

 light/color "Airlock Lights" red;